 For more detail on this policy, see the Capital Gains Tax section of our submission to the Tax White Paper.

-1.1.
-The Science Party will make taxation fairer.
-The current capital gains tax discount means the wealthy who generate their wealth through capital gains pay tax at half the rate of those who work in regular jobs.
+1.2.
+Discussion: The Science Party will make taxation fairer.
+The current capital gains tax discount means the wealthy who generate their wealth through capital gains on their investments pay tax at half the rate of those who work in regular jobs.
 The Science Party has a balanced policy that provides for:

 - Retaining negative gearing